roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Ohan holds a weapon," says Shii.
 "It is rather disadvantageous of Mama-Lydi, isn't it?"
-"It is vice versa," Kizuna assured: "This restrain Ohan's attack technique​."
+"It is vice versa," Kizuna assured: "this restrains Ohan's attack technique​."
 "Yea," Mari nods.
 "In a natural flow of conversation, Lydia suggested her own advantageous rule.
 Natural little devil."